 I work in the computer games industry and I was wondering what criteria censors use to rate games.

-same way, the Act is the same, there is no difference in the legislation, there isn't special games legislation and the basic test is, is this going to harm the user directly, or society through the actions.
-Obviously the famous example recently is
+precisely the same way, the Act is the same, there is no difference in the legislation, there isn't special games legislation and the basic test is, is this going to harm the user directly, or society through the actions.
+Obviously the famous

 Because people were hardly likely to go out in their cars and run people over trying to score points.

 Well, this is the point.
 There is a lot of joyriding- particularly in Northern Ireland we hear a lot about this and people are killed in joyriding incidents and the question is do you think that will generate that sort of behaviour.
 It is the

 sort of judgement we are asked by the law to make.